datahaven-net/zenaida/README.md

 Zenaida Gate service consist of 3 units:

-* `zenaida-gate.service` : service which executes Perl script and keep it running non-stop
+* `zenaida-gate.service` : service which executes RPC server and keep it running non-stop
 * `zenaida-gate-watcher.service` : background service which is able to "restart" `zenaida-gate.service` when required
 * `zenaida-gate-health.path` : systemd trigger which is monitoring `/home/zenaida/health` file for any modifications and notify `zenaida-gate-watcher.service`

 Those three units are required to have Zenaida Gate auto-healing mechanism running all the time.
 When CoCCA back-end drops connection on server-side Zenaida Gate needs to be "restarted".
-We must re-login to be able to send EPP messages again - this is done inside Perl script and login flow will be initiated automatically.
+We must re-login to be able to send EPP messages again - this is done inside RPC server and login flow will be initiated automatically.

 You can configure systemd Zenaida Gate service this way: